JoepKockelkorn/joepkockelkorn.com/content/blog/combining-gitattributes-editorconfig-and-prettier.md

 *.sh text eol=lf
 ```

 Let's go through it.
-At the top, I set the baseline, apply `text=auto` on every file.
-This makes sure that whenever a commit is done, git
+At the top, I set the baseline `text=auto` on every file.
+This makes sure that whenever a `git commit` or `add` is
-will normalize line endings (to `LF`) in the index.
-And whenever a checkout is done, git will convert the normalized line endings to the
+done, git will normalize line endings (to `LF`) in the index.
+And whenever a `git checkout`, `merge` or `switch` is done, git will convert
-native line endings for the platform.
+the normalized line endings to the native line endings for the operating system.

-Converting line endings on checkout is important because different operating systems use different line endings.
-Windows uses CRLF, while
+Converting line endings **on checkout/switch/merge** is important because different operating systems use different line endings.
+Windows
-Unix uses LF.
-If you have a file with CRLF line endings in a Unix environment, it could potentially not work when you run it.
-And vice
+uses CRLF, while Unix uses LF.
+If you have a file with CRLF line endings in a Unix environment, it could potentially not work when you run
-versa.
+it.
+And vice versa.

-Normalizing line endings on commit is important because it makes sure that the line endings are consistent in the repository.
-This is
+Normalizing line endings **on commit/add** is important because it makes sure that the line endings are consistent in the repository.
+This
-important because it makes it easier to review changes, and it makes it easier to merge changes.
-If you have a file with mixed line endings,
-it could potentially cause merge conflicts.
+makes it easier to review changes in a PR.
+Also, if you have a file with mixed line endings it could potentially cause merge conflicts.

 There are some exceptions, some files do not make sense to normalize.
 For example, `.bat` files should always have CRLF line endings,
 because they can only run in Windows.
-The same goes for bash scripts, which should always have LF line endings, because they are used in
+The same goes for bash scripts in Unix, which should always have LF line endings.
+I've copied this
-Unix.
-This idea I've copied from [this blog post](https://rehansaeed.com/gitattributes-best-practices/).
+setup from [this blog post](https://rehansaeed.com/gitattributes-best-practices/) by Muhammad Rehan Saeed.

 # EditorConfig

 Next up is [EditorConfig](https://editorconfig.org/).
-It is a bit more powerful than gitattributes regarding formatting, but also has its
-limits.
+Compared to git, EditorConfig is a tool solely about maintaining consistent coding
+styles, so it has some more formatting related features.
 Here is the config I use:

 ```text
 root = true